 Nearly 70% of schools in ATS are struggling financially.
 Many seminaries are searching for ways to bridge the gap between rising costs and declining enrollment.
 Something needs to change.
 At Sioux Falls Seminary, we are committed to developing a new way forward.

 This article is the third in a series about the Kairos Project at Sioux Falls Seminary.
-In the first article, I shared the common story behind many students who consider seminary.
+In our first article, we shared the common story behind many students who consider seminary.
 The second article addressed a few of the problems with the traditional concept of the “full-time” student.
 Findings like the ones listed above and below should cause those serving in theological education to reflect upon the inherent cost structures in our seminaries.

 Let me share some of the reflections we have had here at Sioux Falls Seminary.
 Our conversations have been based on data related to freestanding schools within the Association of Theological Schools (ATS).
 Freestanding seminaries, those not related to a college or university, comprise nearly 70% of schools within ATS.
 Sioux Falls Seminary is included in that group.